Monem-N/Houston/README.md

 This will generate optimized files in the `dist` directory that can be deployed to any static hosting service.

+### Asset Management
+- Image downloads use a separate Unsplash API key passed as script argument
+- Run download script with: `bash scripts/download-images.sh YOUR_UNSPLASH_KEY`

 ### Environment Variables

 The application uses the following environment variables: